Snowfall: The Tony Bennett Christmas Album

-Snowfall: The Tony Bennett Christmas Album is a 1968 studio album by Tony Bennett, his first Christmas album.
+Snowfall: The Tony Bennett Christmas Album is the twenty-seventh studio album and first Christmas album by Tony Bennett.
 It was arranged and conducted by Robert Farnon.

 Even though they had been friends since the early 1950s, Bennett and Farnon had not recorded together before, Bennett having such reverence for Farnon's work that he felt he "wasn't ready...(and) not developed enough as an artist to record with him".
 Farnon, who normally recorded in London, came to New York City for one of the two sessions that produced this album.
 Six tracks were recorded at Columbia's recording studios in New York City, and four in London.

 In Bennett's autobiography, he recalls that the New York session was attended by such notable American arrangers as Don Costa, Marion Evans and Torrie Zito, all curious to see how Farnon worked.
 Quincy Jones subsequently threw a party for Farnon in New York City, and at the party there were so many famous musicians that Jones joked, "If a bomb goes off in this apartment, there won't be any more records made!"

-The album was reissued on CD in 1994, with new cover art and a bonus track, "I'll Be Home for Christmas", recorded during a live appearance by Bennett on The Jon Stewart Show.
+The album debuted on Billboard magazine's Christmas Albums sales chart in the issue dated December 14, 1968, and peaked at number 10.
+The album was reissued on CD in 1994 with new cover art and a bonus track, "I'll Be Home for Christmas", recorded during a live appearance by Bennett on The Jon Stewart Show.
 It was reissued once more in 2007, again with different cover art and including a bonus DVD containing excerpts from Bennett's 1992 television special Tony Bennett: A Family Christmas.

-Bennett later recorded two additional Christmas albums, Hallmark presents Christmas with Tony Bennett and the London Symphony Orchestra (2002) and A Swingin' Christmas (Featuring The Count Basie Big Band) (2008).

-Sony Music Distribution included this CD in a box set entitled The Complete Collection, which contains fifty-eight of his studio albums, 4 compilation, three DVDs, six volumes of Bennett’s non-album singles, a previously unreleased CD of his Las Vegas debut from 1964, and two discs of rarities, including Bennett’s first recording, an Army V-Disc of “St. James Infirmary Blues, and was released on November 8, 2011.
+Sony Music Distribution included this CD in a box set entitled The Complete Collection, which was released on November 8, 2011.

 Reception

+Billboard wrote Tony "weaves a very delightful holiday spirit with such favorites as 'White Christmas', 'My Favorite Things', 'Silent Night', and 'Snowfall'."
+Cash Box highlighted Bennett's "inimitable readings of 'My Favorite Things', 'The Christmas Song', 'White Christmas', 'Winter Wonderland' and a host of others."
+Record World referred to it as "Smooth and enticing".

-William Ruhlmann of Allmusic described the album as "a swinging affair" and noted from the version of "My Favorite Things" from The Sound of Music (how did this song become associated with Christmas?) to seasonal standards like "White Christmas" and "Have Yourself a Merry Little Christmas."
+William Ruhlmann of AllMusic described the album as "a swinging affair" and noted that "Bennett's warm style was especially winning on this kind of material, making an inevitable assignment a winning combination of singer and songs."